rafaelespinoza/godfish/README.md

 ## tests

-Docker and docker-compose are used to create environments and run the tests against a live database.
+Docker is used to create environments and run the tests against a live database.
 Each database has a separate configuration.
 All of this lives in `ci.Makefile` and the `.ci/` directory.

 Build environments and run tests
 ```sh